 Located on 36 Duxton Hill, this restaurant is popular with expats for the consistency of the food it offers alongside a real value.
 Every one of your visits will feel like an adventure, except with a guarantee that it will not go wrong.

-There are everyday items on the menu, including frites and quality steaks that come colored with an unknown source that resembles Europe’s steak frites.
-While wine is generally expensive in Singapore, house wine at L’Entrecote is value for money and of an excellent taste.
+There are everyday items on the menu, including fries and quality steaks that come colored with an unknown source that resembles Europe’s steak fries.
+While wine is generally expensive in Singapore, house wine at L’Entrecote is value for money and of excellent taste.

 5. Esora – Japanese Restaurant With Finest Cuisines